 This course polishes the language skills of previous English courses and prepares students for lifelong learning.
-Blended literary and nonfiction thematic units are emphasized.
+Global literature examines the issues of earth, immigration, racism, nonviolence, and women both in nonfiction and literary selections.
 Students explore how the language arts have depicted these issues and use the filtering lens of Catholic Social Teaching and the Sisters of Mercy's values to discuss and shape informed views on global citizenship.
 Toward this end, students draw upon their experiences and knowledge of these issues in Social Studies and Theology courses.
 The course guides students through the writing elements of college applications and continued development of vocabulary, grammar and usage skills, research skills, and critical thinking skills.
 Students choose a focused selection to study second semester.

-AP ® Language and Composition
+AP ® Language and Composition (offered 2022-2023)